openfisca/openfisca-doc/source/installation/offline-environment.md

-# Installing OpenFisca in an offline environment
+# In an offline environment

 If you need to install OpenFisca on a server with no Internet access, here is how to do it.